LynwoodHS-Engineering/capstone-repo-il0vecatsyay/README.md

 The Automatic Sensor (response without user input) is our light sensor that works as intended, but about 75% because it's difficult to make the lighting a very specific and constant number to reach every time, which programs our piston to launch.

 Our Actuators (VEX motors and L298N DC Motor Driver) work 100% as intended.
 The VEX Motors start spinning when the button is clicked and stop when released.
-The L298N board wokrs to send power
+The L298N board sends power to the Arduino board to power all of our wiring.

+The Mechanisms & Hardware meet the correct functions since we used a reasonable and effective use of VEX parts, and only 3d printed what was necessary for our project, such as a funnel to put the balls through, a tube to lead the ball, a small case to capture the ball before launch, and a cover to help the lighting on the light sensor.

 # Parts List 🗒️
 - Arduino Uno board x1